Boiler Tube Cleaning

 In the firetube boiler, water surrounds the tubes and hot gasses travel through the tubes.
 This results in soot and scale deposits accumulating within the tubes.
-No matter what fuel is used (gas, oil, coal or wood) the tubes need to be cleaned.
+No matter what fuel is used (gas, oil, coal, or wood) the tubes need to be cleaned.
 If the tubes are not cleaned regularly, boiler efficiency is sacrificed and fuel is wasted.
 Soot actually has five times the insulating capacity of asbestos.
-For example, 1/8 inch of soot can accumulate in just two weeks resulting in a heat loss of 47% and an increase in fuel consumption of 8ﾽ%.
+For example, 1/8 inch of soot can accumulate in just two weeks, resulting in a heat loss of 47 percent and an increase in fuel consumption of 8 percent.
 As the layer of soot builds up, the stack temperature rises.
-For every 40oF rise in stack temperature, boiler efficiency is reduced by 1%.
+For every 40°F rise in stack temperature, boiler efficiency is reduced by 1 percent.
 That's a pretty good argument for regular tube cleaning.

-Firetube boilers are far and away the most numerous of the tubular boilers in use in larger commercial facilities.
-They are commonly found in schools, hospitals, apartment buildings, office buildings, shopping centers, hotels, factories, military bases and some ships.
+Firetube boilers are far and always the most numerous of the tubular boilers in use in larger commercial facilities.
+They are commonly found in schools, hospitals, apartment buildings, office buildings, shopping centers, hotels, factories, military bases and in some ships.

 Some Firetube Cleaning History

 Over the years, several methods have been developed for cleaning boiler firetubes.
-Twenty-plus years ago, one popular method of keeping tubes clean was the use of sootblowers.
-Sootblowers consisted of steel tubes fitted with blowing nozzles that were mounted on the tube sheet of the boiler in such a way that the nozzles could be maneuvered to blow steam or air through each tube.
-Soot blowing was performed at scheduled intervals in the hopes that the tubes would be kept clean.
+Twenty-plus years ago, one popular method of keeping tubes clean was the use of soot blowers.
+Soot blowers consisted of steel tubes fitted with blowing nozzles, that were mounted on the tube sheet of the boiler in such a way that the nozzles could be maneuvered to blow steam, or air through each tube.
+Soot blowing was performed at scheduled intervals in hopes that the tubes would be kept clean.
 This practice was widely accepted in the days when environmental concerns were not as important as they are today.
 With sootblowers, the soot was simply blown out through the smoke stack and into the atmosphere - a practice that is frowned upon today.
 Today, sootblowers are used mainly in large power utility boilers where the smoke stacks are equipped with scrubbers and other environmental devices.

-In most cases, tube cleaning was strictly a manual operation requiring a great deal of time, labor, mess and inconvenience.
+In most cases, tube cleaning was strictly a manual operation that required a great deal of time, labor, mess and inconvenience.
 Brushes fastened to long, heavy metal rods were manually pushed and pulled through the soot laden boiler tubes, resulting in clouds of soot filling the air and settling on every surface in the room.
-The backbreaking effort went on for hours followed by the immense task of individually vacuuming each tube and clean up of the boiler room.
+The backbreaking effort went on for hours, followed by the immense task of individually vacuuming each tube and cleaning up the boiler room.
 Eventually, the issue of worker health was raised with the discovery of Vanadium Poisoning in the 1970s.
-Vanadium Poisoning is an influenza like illness that can have permanent effects.
-Toxic effects were reported from breathing air containing as little as 5 mg. per cubic meter.
+Vanadium Poisoning is an influenza-like illness that can have permanent effects.
+Toxic effects were reported from breathing air containing as little as 5 mg per cubic meter.
 No wonder nobody wanted to clean firetube boilers!

 Unfortunately, there are still many operators out there who think this is still the only way to do the job.